Zechariah 5 - Outline of Zechariah (Book Notes menu page)

 The stork is an 'unclean' bird (Deu 14:11,12,18) known for its powerful wings.

-The wickedness of these two women is borne aloft and furthered by an evil spirit (cp.
-Eph 6:12; Rev 13:4), in great contrast to the two witnesses through whom the Holy Spirit will flow to illuminate true Righteousness, during the spiritual darkness of the Tribulation (Zech 4:2,3,14; Rev 11:3,4).
+The wickedness of these two women is borne aloft and furthered by powerful spiritual entities (cp.
+Eph 6:12; Rev 13:4), in great contrast to the two humble witnesses through whom the Holy Spirit will flow to illuminate true Righteousness, during the spiritual darkness of the Tribulation (Zech 4:2,3,14; Rev 11:3,4).

 ...they lifted up the ephah between the earth and the heaven.